How to make the most of open plan living with bespoke room dividers

 There are a number of things you can do to create an open plan house, helping your space seem much lighter as a result.

 Open plan designs are typically defined by the reduced number of supporting walls.
 Additional floors are supported by other methods such as hidden steel beams.

-Architects are becoming increasingly savvy at creating the perfect open plan living space.
-Extensions can expand an additional room, or alternatively, spaces can be merged such as from a kitchen to dining or living room.
+Architects are becoming increasingly savvy at creating the perfect open-plan living space.
+Extensions can expand an additional room, or alternatively, spaces can be merged, such as from a kitchen to a dining or living room.

 Open plans allow for better air circulation, as there are fewer walls to block the movement of any breeze or airflow.
 The idea is to keep the space as open as possible, so try not to fill the space with extra furniture.

 Discover a wide selection of different shutter styles

 Not certain which shutter style is right for you?
 We make it easy to pick a design that’s ideal for you and your home.

 What difference could an open-plan living space have in my home?